 The internet/social media is the 21st-century gathering spot.
 Let’s just say your timeline is your table in the club.
 Just like in each room in a club the energy is different, the music, conversation, and how we move in each room changes.
 Now that we’re all at the club (the internet/social media), let’s go through the steps men go through before approaching you privately.

 Lurkers – The observant people, that don’t really speak or participate, they just watch and study the room.
 Think of wall flowers.
 They just want to see who may catch their interest.
-The negative side of this are stalkers, just as in the physical club you can have internet stalkers that follow you on every platform (destination), know of your entire life, they never speak, they never like, they just watch.
+The negative side of this is they may actually be stalkers.
+Just like in a real club, you can have internet stalkers who follow you on every platform, know of your entire life, never speak, never like, but just watch you.
 These people know when you’re signed on and off, and they know when you haven’t been on in a while.
-Most men will start in this area, they’ll watch your timeline and comments for a while, they may go through it every now and then and look at your pictures; all without liking anything or friend requesting you.
-He usually doesn’t outright approach on the first time he sees or just because he thinks you’re attractive.
-He watches a while.
+Most men will start in this area.
+They’ll watch your timeline and comments and might go through it every now and then and look at your pictures– all without liking anything or friend requesting you.
+He usually doesn’t outright approach when he finds you attractive.
+He just watches…

 Likes – The next step is to like.
 Likes are essentially compliments and acknowledgment.
 It’s essentially the way to introduce you; we all notice a new or unusual like.
 It puts you on the person’s radar.
 Now, how often and what they compliment and how quickly, are what makes it acceptable or creepy.
 Think of the person that casually speaks every time they see you but they don’t really know you or talk beyond small talk.
-Think of the man that constantly gives you unwanted or weird compliments at work, church or anywhere else.
-Likes if done incorrectly can be creepy.
-But still not unlike any real world situation.
+Think of the man who constantly gives you unwanted or weird compliments at work, church or anywhere else.
+Likes if done incorrectly can be creepy– just like any real world situation.

 Comments – Comments are attempts to start a conversation and gain acknowledgment if you reply it’s like talking back.
 Think of it as sending someone a drink in the club.
-The conversation here is very open and public and informal, think of having a conversation next to the bar, on the dance floor or at a cocktail table in plain sight.
-But it’s where decisions are made.
+The conversation here is very open and public and informal.
+Think of having a conversation next to the bar, on the dance floor or at a cocktail table in plain sight.
+It’s where decisions are made.
 Think of trolling as harassment or unwanted attention.

-Can a relationship start in the dm’s?
+Can a relationship start in the DM’s?
 It can and to be honest if you look at it the right way, it’s honestly not that much different from a relationship starting via a face-to-face interaction.
-It’s the same steps just in reverse order, instead of meeting face to face then talking on the phone; it’s talking on the phone then meeting face to face.
-And if both parties are open to it, if the conversation is good, the right questions are being asked and the interest is mutual; then what’s the problem?
-Good people and those with dating potential can be found everywhere, and there’s is no particular type, kind or brand of man that would miss out on the what he thought to be the right woman just because he met her on the internet.
-Men meet and approach women wherever they are, you’ll miss out on a lot of good things if you wait for what you believe to be perfect conditions.
+It’s the same steps just in reverse order: Instead of meeting face-to-face and then talking on the phone, it’s talking on the phone then meeting face-to-face.
+And if both parties are open to it, the conversation is good, the right questions are being asked and the interest is mutual, then what’s the problem?
+Good people and those with dating potential can be found everywhere, and there’s is no particular type of man who would miss out on the right woman just because he met her on the internet.
+Men meet and approach women wherever they are.
+You’ll miss out on a lot of good things if you wait for what you believe to be perfect conditions.

 Written By: Johnny Brownlee II